Venus, Phoenician, Roman, Greek

 Aphrodite

-Aphrodite's nature reflected the peaceful Phoenician society in which she developed.
-She was the heart of their community, even when other deities later joined her.
-The people there referred to her simply as "Our Lady."
+Aphrodite’s nature reflected the peaceful Phoenician society in which she developed.
+She was at the heart of their community, even when other deities later joined her.
+The people there referred to her simply as “Our Lady.”
 She had an intimate relationship with Adonis near Byblos in Lebanon.

 This is the most famous description of her birth.
-It occurred following a dispute between Uranus -- father of the gods -- and his son Chronos, who castrated him.
+It occurred following a dispute between Uranus — father of the gods — and his son Chronos, who castrated him.

 The genitals, cut off with adamant